 - Product: Everyday, common soda beverage that consumers can have on its own and with their daily meals or as part of celebrations and get-togethers.

 - Price: Reasonable, something their target consumer can easily afford to have daily.
 Their pricing strategy is conditional on high volume sales at lower prices.

 - Place: Readily available.
 From physical storefronts to vending machines, convenience stores, and grocers — even online.
-The idea behind this: easy access encourages sales.
+The idea behind this is: Easy access encourages sales.

 - Promotion: Since Coca-Cola targets one and all, they use every other marketing channel to promote their soda.
 The plan?
 To reach as many consumers as possible.
 It’s why you’ll see billboards featuring Coca-Cola, television ads, social ads, and more.

 - Positioning: Coca-Cola positions itself with joy.
 All of its marketing promotes feelings of togetherness.
-Consumers see Coca-Cola as being more than just a fizzy drink.
-They see it as a symbol of happiness and celebration with friends and family.
+As a result, consumers see Coca-Cola as more than just a fizzy drink.
+Instead, they see it as a symbol of happiness and celebration with friends and family.